WPChill/modula-lite/README.txt

 Modula Grid Gallery is not only responsive but also fluid, which means you’ll see images organize themselves with an impressive animation even on mobile devices thanks to the CSS3 engine.

-Ease of use doesn’t mean trivial galleries, indeed!
+**Ease of use doesn’t mean trivial galleries, indeed!**
 By using the Modula Admin Panel you’re able to fine tune every aspect of the gallery.
 Choose a gallery size, margins between images, the color and the size of captions.
 Each photo can have a title and a subtitle so you’re able to best describe every image.

-What is Modula good for?
+= What is Modula good for? =

 Modula is also the best WordPress portfolio plugin, as it allows you to build gorgeous, creative portfolios.
+Applications are:

+* architecture
+* art
+* photography
+* food blogs
+* pets and animals
+* tattoos
+* travel
-Applications are: architecture, art, photography, food blogs, pets and animals, tattoos, travel and also wedding albums.
+* also wedding albums.

 If you're frustated because your current galleries looks boring and too standard then you can use the importer which is included with Modula.
 The importer is currently able to import Envira and NextGen galleries.

+> This plugin is maintained and supported by Macho Themes.
+> Check out some of the other <a href="//machothemes.com/plugins/">WordPress plugins</a> we've developed.
+> Check out some of the other <a href="//machothemes.com/themes/free/">free WordPress themes</a> we've developed.

 == Installation ==
 = For automatic installation: =